Protestors disrupt flame lighting for Beijing Winter Games

 ANCIENT OLYMPIA.
-Greece (AP) — Three activists protesting human rights abuses in China broke into the archaeological site where the flame lighting ceremony for the 2022 Beijing Winter Olympics was being held Monday and ran toward the Temple of Hera holding a banner that read “No genocide games.”
+Greece (AP) — Three activists protesting human rights abuses in China sneaked into the archaeological site where the flame lighting ceremony for the 2022 Beijing Winter Olympics was being held Monday and ran toward the newly lit torch holding a Tibetan flag and a banner that read “No genocide games.”

-The protesters climbed over a fence to enter the grounds and attempted to reach the area where the ceremony was being held.
+The protesters managed to enter the grounds and attempted to reach the Temple of Hera, where the ceremony was being held.
 They were thrown to the ground by police and detained.

-“How can Beijing be allowed to host the Olympics given that they are committing a genocide against the Uyghurs?” one protester said as she ran toward the temple.
+“How can Beijing be allowed to host the Olympics given that they are committing a genocide against the Uyghurs?” one protester said, referring to the treatment of Uyghur Muslims in China’s northwest region of Xinjiang.

-The flame was lit at the Greek birthplace of the ancient Olympics under heavy police security.
+The flame was lit at the birthplace of the ancient Olympics in southern Greece under heavy police security.

 With the public excluded amid pandemic safety measures, and a cloudless sky over the verdant site of Ancient Olympia, the flame was ceremoniously kindled using the rays of the sun before being carried off on a mini torch relay.